Salmon fishing information

 - It is illegal to wilfully foul hook a salmon.
 If you accidentally foul hook a salmon in the ocean, you can keep it.
 If you foul hook a salmon, wilfully or accidentally, in any lake or stream, including the tidal parts of coastal streams, you must release it immediately

-- in the tidal waters of the Fraser River, where you can attach two hooks, artificial lures or artificial flies to a bar rig
+- in the tidal waters of the Fraser River, where you may fish with 2 hooks, artificial lures or artificial flies (on 1 line);

-- It is illegal to fish with a fixed weight (sinker) greater than 1 kg except on a downrigger line, in which case the fishing line must be attached to the downrigger by a release clip
+- It is illegal to fish with a fixed weight (sinker) greater than 1 kg except on a downrigger line, in which case the fishing line must be attached to the downrigger by a release clip.
+In certain areas special management measures are in place requiring less than 1 kg; check the regulations for the area you are fishing before you go, including the Conditions of Licence.

-- When an area is restricted to fly fishing only, you may not attach a weight or float to the line
+- When an area is restricted to fly fishing only, only an artificial fly may be used, and you may not attach a weight or float to the line.

-- It is illegal to angle or sportfish with nets, including dip nets, minnow nets, gillnets or cast nets
+- It is illegal to angle or sportfish for salmon with nets, including dip nets, minnow nets, gillnets or cast nets.

-- Be aware of hook and line, downrigger and trap gear entanglement risks in the vicinity of the UVIC Venus project in Pat Bay, Saanich Inlet.
+- Be aware of hook and line, downrigger and trap gear entanglement risks in the vicinity of the UVIC Venus project in Pat Bay, Saanich Inlet, and other areas.
 For more information, visit: http://www.oceannetworks.ca/installations/notice-mariners

 Catch and release tips